riboseinc/digicert-cli/README.md

 #### Download a certificate

-To download a certificate we can use the same `fetch` interface but with the `--output` option.
-Based on the `--output` option `fetch` interface will fetch the certificates and download the `root`, `intermediate` and `certificate` to the output path, to download a certificate we can do
+To download a certificate we can use the same `certificate fetch` command but with the `--output` option.
+Based on the `--output` option this command will fetch and download the certificates to the provided path.

 ```sh
 $ digicert certificate fetch 123456 --output /path/to/downloads
 ```

-The above interface supports downloading a certificate and it expects us to provide the `order-id`, but if we only care about download then we can also use the `download` interface.
-It acts pretty much similar but it let's us specify the `order-id` or `certificate-id`.
+The `fetch` command only works with the `order_id` but what if we have the certificate id?
+Well, we have another command `certificate download` which supports both the `--order-id` and the `certificate-id`.

 ```sh
 $ digicert certificate download --order-id 654321 --output /downloads